DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 #### Home fee rate

-If you meet the requirements for a tuition fee loan, or tuition fee loan and maintenance loan, you will be charged fees at the rate set for UK candidates (set at a maximum of £9,250 for a full-time course).
+If you meet the requirements for a tuition fee loan, or tuition fee loan and maintenance loan, you will be charged the same fees as UK candidates (set at a maximum of £9,250 for a full-time course).

 #### Bursaries or scholarships